denkspuren/BitboardC4/BitboardDesign.md

       col 6   col 5   col 4   col 3   col 2   col 1   col 0
 ~~~

 Got it?
 It's not that hard to understand, is it?
+This encoding is the key to the magic that makes bitboards so fast.

+Subsequently, we assume that both bitboards are stored in an array declared `long[] bitboard`.
+The array contains only two bitboards (two long integers), of course: one encoding the `X`s on the board, the other one encoding the `O`s.

 ### Bitwise Operations